|Nutrition Facts (per serving)|

-Add the rinsed and drained black beans, sesame paste, garlic, olive oil, lime juice and cumin to a food processor and blend until completely smooth and creamy.
+Add the rinsed and drained black beans, sesame paste, garlic, olive oil, lemon or lime juice, and cumin to a food processor and blend until completely smooth and creamy.

 Season with salt and pepper, to taste, and stir in the cilantro (or parsley if you don't like cilantro).
 If the mixture is too thick for your liking, add half a teaspoon of olive oil and a half teaspoon of lemon juice or water.

 Serve immediately or store in the refrigerator in an airtight container.